If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 Extension of leave

 The cremation of my mother has been performed and I am still recovering from her untimely demise.
 In the last letter, I had requested for a 7-day leave but then I wasn’t sure when I will be able to return.

-There are few more rituals to be performed and my presence is required for few more days to support my family members.
-I request you to extend my leave by seven days up to October 28.
+There are few more rituals to be performed and my presence is required for few more days to support my family.
+I request you to extend my leave by seven days till October 28.

 Voting in the state assembly elections in Rajasthan, my home state, will be held on November 24.
 I am still a registered voter in the state and want to cast vote in the upcoming elections.
 And, as discussed with you, because I am travelling this far, I would like to combine it with a visit to my family in Jaipur.

 I request you to grant me 4-day leave from 22 to 25 November.